Harness the power of hibiscus for healthy tresses

 Hibiscus powder

 A fine powder made of hibiscus flowers acts as a great scalp-cleansing agent and strengthens hair roots.
-Hibiscus powder can also be mixed with other herbal ingredients like Indian gooseberries, shikakai (soap pod) and curry leaves to nourish your hair.
+The powder can also be mixed with other herbal ingredients like Indian gooseberries, shikakai and curry leaves to nourish your hair.

 Shop hibiscus powder